imagekit-developer/imagekit-nodejs/README.md

 ### Distance calculation between two pHash values

 Perceptual hashing allows you to construct a hash value that uniquely identifies an input image based on an image's contents.
-[ImageKit.io metadata API](https://docs.imagekit.io/api-reference/metadata-api) returns the pHash value of an image in the response.
+For example, [ImageKit.io metadata API](https://docs.imagekit.io/api-reference/metadata-api) returns the pHash value of an image in the response.
 You can use this value to [find a duplicate (or similar) image](https://docs.imagekit.io/api-reference/metadata-api#using-phash-to-find-similar-or-duplicate-images) by calculating the distance between the two images' pHash value.

-This SDK exposes `pHashDistance` function to calculate the distance between two pHash values.
+This SDK exposes the `pHashDistance` function to calculate the distance between two pHash values.
 It accepts two pHash hexadecimal strings and returns a numeric value indicative of the level of difference between the two images.

 ```js
 const calculateDistance = () => {